 I strongly recommend buying your train tickets online in advance, especially in summer and autumn when this route is in high demand.
 Ticket sales open up 10 days before the departure date.

 Tip: In summer, tickets always sell out – even when extra services are put on.
 I recommend buying tickets a full 10 days in advance if you’re travelling between June and August.
+If there are no tickets available, keep refreshing the screen – sometimes they take a minute to pop up.

 Buying tickets at the train station

 If you prefer to purchase tickets in person, you can do so at either Tbilisi or Batumi train station.
 You need to show ID, so don’t forget to bring your passport (hard copy is best).
 You only need one passport even if you’re buying multiple tickets.
-Cash or card both accepted.
+Cash or card are both accepted.

 Getting to Station Square in Tbilisi to board the train